Please find below the details for your role at the Derby 10 Mile on Sunday 12th November.

 Please ensure you have plenty of battery life just in case you need to be contacted or you need to contact your zone leader in an emergency.

 We appreciate there will be some standing around time and we all like to keep in touch with our friends.
 However, from 11am please give your full attention and support for the runners and give them lots of encouragement.
 You may be the last person they see for a few hundred meters it will be nice to make them feel supported and confident.
 However, when possible and when not effecting your duties, we do encourage you to take plenty of fun and positive photos of all the volunteers and runners in action at the location you are in and post them on Facebook and Twitter before and after the race or send them to firstname.lastname@example.org.
 We spend a year planning the event and unfortunately we do not get to see most of it so your photos will be really appreciated.

 We strongly recommend that you wear layers of clothing and bring waterproofs/ warm coat, along with hat scarf and gloves.
 There will be some walking to do.
 Suitable footwear is essential to keep your feet warm and dry.
 A back pack will be handy to carry your waterproofs and snacks.
 Please remember how cold it gets in November and you may feel even colder standing around.
 Layer your clothes especially your socks to insulate your body.

-This is the first time we have organised this race.
 Please be patient and if you experience any problems please give us your constructive feedback and suggestions so we can improve your experience next year.
 We pride ourselves with delivering quality races not just for the runners but for the Race Crew too.
 You are on the front line and it is you who actually make this race happen.
 If you have had a good experience we also want to hear from you.
 Please fill in a feedback form on the day or email email@example.com if you don’t get chance.

 We look forward to seeing you on race day